Explore the justice bachelor’s degree program at the University of Alaska Anchorage

 - Alaska Court System

-Justice bachelor’s degree program highlights
+Justice B.A. degree program highlights

-With an emphasis on justice and social science research, the interdisciplinary bachelor’s degree in justice at UAA offers a variety of opportunities and resources to enhance your education.
+With an emphasis on criminal/juvenile justice and social science research, the interdisciplinary bachelor’s degree in justice at UAA offers a variety of opportunities and resources to enhance your education.

 - Engage in real-world research as an undergraduate student.
 In the UAA Justice Center, you can study diverse topics in crime, law and justice, particularly related to urban and rural Alaska.
-Faculty enhance the program curriculum with their translational research — applying findings from basic science to conduct applied research in criminology, criminal justice policy, human health and well-being.
+Faculty enhance the program curriculum with their translational research — applying findings from basic science to conduct applied research in criminology, criminal/juvenile justice policy, human health and well-being.

 - Learn from faculty who are at the cutting-edge of research methods and analytics.
 Their research and teaching topics include victimology, criminal justice decision making, sentencing, corrections, juvenile justice, policing and situational crime prevention.
 They have all earned doctoral degrees in specialties ranging from criminology and criminal justice to sociology and related social science disciplines.